bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ### Oh the bumpers

-While the Citicar had small bumpers made of a piece of wood wrapped in closed-cell foam, the later Commuta-Cars had large protruding bumpers on the front and rear.
+While the Citicar had small bumpers made of a piece of wood wrapped in closed-cell foam, the later Comuta-Cars had large protruding bumpers on the front and rear.
 Despite conventional wisdom, these were not 1970s safety regulation bumpers, at least not the way you would think.
-Commutacar models added several aluminum beams underneath the seat for rigity and ostensibly impact resistance (lol), and this took up valuable battery space.
+Comutacar models added several aluminum beams underneath the seat for rigity and ostensibly impact resistance (lol), and this took up valuable battery space.
 Instead of putting the batteries under the seat, they had to go somewhere else, and that place was a box under extended bumpers.
 I'm using fewer batteries, and have wired up all of the high-power electronics under the seat, so these extended bumper battery boxes need to go.
 They're ugly.
 Also the closed-cell foam has degraded over the past 40 years and now bare wood is showing.

-There are [several references](http://evalbum.com/tech/comutacar/bumper.html) to replacing Citicar bumpers with the bumper from a Mk1 VW Rabbit, and even some references to replacing the bumper on a Commuta-car with a bumper from a Dodge Omni / Plymouth Horizon.
+There are [several references](http://evalbum.com/tech/comutacar/bumper.html) to replacing Citicar bumpers with the bumper from a Mk1 VW Rabbit, and even some references to replacing the bumper on a Comuta-car with a bumper from a Dodge Omni / Plymouth Horizon.
 I'm going with VW Rabbit bumpers.
 Both the bumpers need to be from the rear of a Rabbit -- the front bumper has a slight curve to it, whereas the rear bumper will lay flat against the body.

 [The ugly front bumper was removed](/images/Car/Part4/AllCombined.png), and is attached to the frame of the car with a large 4"x3" aluminum angle, 0.25" thick.
 The original mounting for the VW bumper is with a pair of carriage bolts on each end - this will mount the bumper to the aluminum angle.
 This aluminum angle is mounted to the car using the same holes as the battery box.
 Unfortunately, mounting the aluminum angle using the same holes as the old bumper will not work -- there simply isn't enough space to turn a wrench.
 Mounting the bumper in this fashion will be much easier to disassemble in the future while allowing a cut-down battery box to be used, giving the car extended range.

-While the bumper and aluminum bracket work wonderfully, the stock endcaps for the VW bumper do not.
+While the bumper and aluminum bracket work wonderfully, the stock end caps for the VW bumper do not.
 They stick out down the length of the car, and they're far too massive.
-I modeled new bumper endcaps in Fusion360 and printed them out in PLA.
+I modeled new bumper end caps in Fusion360 and printed them out in PLA.
 They will eventually be painted in PlastiDip spray, but even as bare gray PLA they still look great.

 <img src="/images/Car/Part4/BumperEndcap.gif" alt="the endcap in Fusion360" height="400"><img src="/images/Car/Part4/BumperEndcapPic.jpg" alt="The finished endcap" height="400">

 ## Part 5, Tires and Brakes, Brushes and Diffs

 The car needed new tires, and there are several options.
-Citi/Commutacars came with either 480x12, 125/80R12, or 135/80R13 tires, with the tires on mine being 480x12.
+Citi/Comutacars came with either 480x12, 125/80R12, or 135/80R13 tires, with the tires on mine being 480x12.
 I found a [20-year old site](https://web.archive.org/web/20220417181505/http://www.scotthull.us/dp/ev/c-carupg.htm) (that's a link to the Internet Archive, you'll thank me later) detailing the possible replacements, and decided to go with the stock solution -- 480x12 tires meant for boat and motorcycle trailers for $150 on Amazon.
 Yes, the plan is to *eventually* put some nice radials on the car, [possibly even whitewalls](https://twitter.com/ViolenceWorks/status/1515750693553913856), but for now cheap trailer tires will do.
 Get some valve stems, buy the Ryobi tire pump, and things should go easily.
 I'll also need to clean and paint the rims and let them sit for a week or so.

 Brakes are another matter.
 While the car nominally came with tires that hold air, it did not come with brakes that work.
 It did, however, come with a brake drum in the big box 'o parts, and after pulling off the front passenger wheel, I figured out why: [the car did not come with an extra brake drum](https://twitter.com/ViolenceWorks/status/1516608824693587971).
 When I bought the car, there was no drum on the front passenger brake, and the wheel had three random washers on the studs.
 This is sketch as fuck.

 After draining and bleeding the brake lines, 'squishy' brakes persisted.
 This problem was eventually identified as a leaky seals on the brake cylinders.
 The brake cylinder / spider assembly is a Bendix 3203010, and the [torque spider repair kit](https://www.vintagegolfcartparts.com/Item/CU_TrqSpdrReparKit) (BK33-190, EZ 13959-G1) runs about $80.
 That's for one wheel, and I might as well replace the seals and boots on the other rear wheel while I'm at it.
 The bleeder screws were replaced (NAPA UP 6446), along with one [torque spider assembly](https://www.vintagegolfcartparts.com/Item/CU_TrqSpiderAssy) (OEM Part number CU 824829, 886875) that had a stripped bleeder screw thread.
-I'd like to emphesize the brakes are almost entirely rebuilt, with the exception of the master cylinder.
+I'd like to emphasize the brakes are almost entirely rebuilt, with the exception of the master cylinder.
 The master cylinder works, though, so I think we're good.

 ![Cleaned rear brake drum](/images/Car/Part6/BrakeClean.png)